top of page

 Where do my practitioner insert the needles for my stress?

 According to Traditional Chinese Medicine philosophy, there are very specific locations based on your physical or mental symptoms.
 Stimulating these points by needling helps your vital force move properly.
 Points for anxiety may include somewhere on your ears, between your eyebrows, or the insides of your wrists or on the lower legs.
-Choice of the acupuncture points is based on the Chinese medicine comprehensive history taken and examination on your tongue and pulse.
+Choice of the acupuncture points is based on the Chinese medicine comprehensive History, TCM diagnosis and examination of your tongue and pulse.

 What happens after acupuncture for anxiety?

 During and after the acupuncture session, usually people feel relaxed.
 Some people feel energized.
 This relaxation depending on the patient’s especial environment and circumstances and stays with them for few days after the session.
 Overall, as the acupuncture is holistic approach to address the root cause of your presentation, people tend to have better sleep, mood and digestion for few days afterwards.
-Still, people are different.
-There are people who do not benefit from acupuncture.
-If your symptoms don’t improve after few weeks of treatment, acupuncture is not for you.
+Still, people are different and the results may varies.

 What to avoid after acupuncture?

+It is highly recommended to avoid Alcohol, tobacco, junk food, strenuous exercise and cold weather for a while.
 It is recommended to choose more nutritious food to continue build up on healthier Qi.
 Whole food, warm cooked food is the best.
-It is better to avoid Alcohol, tobacco, junk food, caffeine strenuous exercise and cold weather for a while.
 Considering the holistic perspective of doing acupuncture, choosing better lifestyle such as avoiding stressful situations and limiting screen time is profoundly recommended,

 What are the side effects of acupuncture?

 Overall, acupuncture is a low-risk procedure.
-However, few side effects are accompanied by acupuncture such as minor bleeding in the site of needling and bruise afterwards, soreness where the needles were inserted during the treatment.
-Infection of the needle site is very rare, as using disposable single-use needles is the standard of practice nowadays, so the risk of infection is minimal.
+However, few side effects are accompanied with acupuncture such as minor bleeding in the site of needling and bruise afterwards, soreness where the needles were inserted during the treatment.
+Very rarely infection of the needle site, however, as using disposable single-use needles is the standard of practice nowadays, so the risk of infection is minimal.

 Is there any contraindication for acupuncture?